-The NFF Script Development Awardwent to the project Lost Songs of Distant Realms (Bolivia/France, BoostNL).
+The NFF Script Development Awardwent to the project Lost Songs of Distant Realms by Kiro Russo, Bolivia (Boost NL)

-Written and produced by Kiro Russo and co-produced by Alexa Rivero.
-In the film, the third part of Kiro Russo’s mining trilogy, the adolescent Nina falls in love with a girl at school, which leads her father Charque, a Satanist miner, to question his long-held beliefs.
+In the film, the third part of Kiro Russo’s mining trilogy, the adolescent Nina falls in love with a girl at school, which leads her father Charque, a Satanist miner, to questions his long-held beliefs.

 Jury citation: “We are all very taken by the originality of the arena and the cinematic quality of it.
 The coming-of-age story deals with loss, corruption and queer aspects with a surprisingly light touch.
 The pitch drew us in straight away and convinced us of the clear chemistry and professionality within the team.”

-The Works-in-Progress Award, sponsored by Intermission Film, went to Show Up (South Africa, Stories & Beyond) by Andrew Brukman.
+The Works-in-Progress Award, sponsored by Intermission Film, went to Show UP by Andrew Brukman (South Africa, Stories & Beyond).

 Runner-up was Galeo of the Seawalkers (Indonesia, Stories & Beyond) by Andra Fembriarto, and two special mentions were given for Plantation Wildlust by Hesdy Lonwijk (Netherlands/Belgium/Suriname, Stories & Beyond) and Shiny New World by Jan van Gorkum (Netherlands, Stories & Beyond).